 In Darkness Falls, a woman sits in a car and a cat quickly runs across the hood, which scares both the woman and the audience.
 Darkness Falls has a lot of cat scares even at the very end.

 Cat People has an interesting inversion.
 There is a scene where the viewer is expecting a cat to show up and attack the heroine, only for the tension to be broken by the arrival of a bus with an air brake that sounds like a cat hiss.
-Cat People was made in 1942, so it's not clear if they were parodying this trope on purpose or playing it straight.
 The general case of the Cat Scare trope is also called a "Lewton Bus" in commemoration of Cat People, which has one of the first uses of the trope in cinema.

 Cat People producer Val Lewton seemed to like this trope, he used it in his next film, I Walked With a Zombie, although in that case the animal responsible for the scare was an owl.